“Not everything that is faced can be changed. But nothing can be changed until it is faced.” – James Baldwin

 What: Bring anything that you think you will need to be comfortable outdoors.
-(If it is raining, I’ll probably cancel, or postpone to the following week.
-I’ll post updates here and on Facebook.)
+(If it is raining, we will probably cancel, or postpone to the following week.
+We will post updates here and on Facebook.)
 We will be sitting, standing, lying down, walking, and doing gentle movements.

 • Bring water.